6 Great Kitchen Floor Plan Design Ideas

-An L-shaped kitchen is enclosed on two sides with work zones for cooking, food storage, food prep and cleanup.
+L-shaped kitchens have work zones for food prep, cooking, food storage and cleanup.
 The placement of cabinets in an L-shaped design can solve a lot of storage problems.
 Consider using carousels in the corner cabinets.
-This kitchen configuration may be able to accommodate an island, kitchen table or peninsula, depending on the dimensions of the room.
-Islands won’t work in all kitchens.
-In most cases, kitchen islands require at least 100 square feet of floor space for the island and work aisles and, for functional use, the island should be at least 2’ by 4’.
+An L-shaped kitchen floor plan can include a peninsula, island or kitchen table depending on the room's size.
+A kitchen island needs a minimum of 100 square feet of floor space to allow for work aisles.
+The minimum countertop size should be 2-by-4 feet.

 4. U-Shaped Kitchens